How to Be Bold in Your Life

 I have always loved the expression, “That’s a bold move.”
 I throw it around a lot with my friends, but sometimes I think it’s a bit of hyperbole.
 Is eating cured meat the day after the sell-by date really a bold move?
 Is taking the E train to JFK airport instead of an Uber really a bold move?
 Maybe not.

 Quitting your job without another one lined up?
 That’s a bold move.
-Proposing to a women when you’re not entirely sure she’ll say yes?
-Say it with me: Bold.
-Move.
+Proposing to a women with a ring you picked out without even peeking at her Pinterest for inspiration?

-It shouldn’t surprise you to hear that the entire SG team and I are all about daring behavior in all aspects of life, from work to relationships, and of course, style.
-To that end, Style Girlfriend has partnered with Ace Marks—a shoemaker you’re about to be obsessed with—to share a few tips on how you can infuse your life with a little audaciousness (yes, that’s a fancy synonym I found on the internet).
+It shouldn’t surprise you to hear that the entire SG team and I are all about daring behavior in all aspects of life.
+From work to relationships, and of course, style.
+So I’m sharing a few tips on how you can infuse your life with a little audaciousness.

 Below, three tips on how to be bold: